PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ```

 ### conen
-Display your enumerated conda environments (and load the anaconda3 module if necessary).
+Display your enumerated Conda environments (and load the anaconda3 module if necessary).
 This is similar to `conda env list` which can also be used.

 ### conac
 Activate an environment by number.
 The `conen` command enumerates your environments.
 This command is similar to `conda activate <name>`, which can also be used, but it takes a number instead of a name.